 M28A Form

 Public Act 490 Farm Land and Forest Land Use Classification: New owners of eligible real estate must make application for its designation as farm or forest land to the Assessor between September 1 and October 31.
-Applications for the 2023 Grand List are due no later than October 31, 2023.
+Applications for the 2025 Grand List were due no later than October 31, 2025, and applications for the 2026 Grand List will be due no later than October 31, 2026.

 In return for keeping the land in forest or farm use, the assessment is reduced and based on rates established by the CT Department of Agriculture every 5 years.
 There is a ten year penalty period triggered by a sale or change in use of the property within the first ten years of enrollment.
 The additional conveyance tax percentage declines over the 10 years.
 There are variations on the conveyance tax period and application.
 Speak with the Assessor if you have specific questions.